How To Do A Russian Twist

 Side To Side Obliques – 16 Total Reps

-Warm up by marching or jogging lightly for 1 minute.
+Instructions: Warm up by marching or jogging lightly for 1 minute.
 Then do 4 inchworms to get the body ready for movement.
 Perform each move below one minute.
-When you get to the end go back to the top and repeat one more time.

-Full Body Strength Challenge: This workout uses Russian Twist in addition to covering every muscle group!
+This workout uses Russian Twist in addition to covering every muscle group!
 Grab a medium pair of dumbbells and go from one move directly to the next.
-Make sure you repeat 2 times!

 Here are 3 more workouts that incorporate Russian Twist you might want to try: